Egyptian (ancient) Dream Beliefs

 Each new king was supposed to be a direct reincarnation of Osiris.
 An important part of the ceremony was to re-enact his entombment.
 These rituals took place in the depths of the Great Pyramid and were a prerequisite for becoming a god-king.
 It is my guess that many slaves perished while the Egyptians experimented to find exactly how long a person could be sealed in an airtight container and survive.

-Because the thought processes of the ancients were very different than occurs today, the ancient Egyptians were convinced that their thoughts an even their thoughts came from the core/central self, and the waking self was only a part of them, and not so important.
+Because the thought processes of the ancients were very different than occurs today, the ancient Egyptians were convinced that even their thoughts came from the core/central self, and the waking self was only a part of them, and not so important.
 See Touching Your Core Self.

 The dream guides of ancient Egypt knew that the dream journey may take the traveller to the stars – specifically to Sothis or Sirius, the “moist land” believed by Egyptian initiates to be the source of higher consciousness, the destination of advanced souls after death, and the home of higher beings who take a close interest in Earth matters.